Criminal Justice Program

 Students can explore the field through a certificate program in criminal justice and or take those certificate courses earned and apply them to a full, two-year AAS degree.
 Students may also pursue a criminal justice transfer degree option that will lead the student to a four-year institution offering a baccalaureate degree within their chosen field of study.

 Courses are offered during traditional, campus-based classroom meetings and online to accommodate students with a variety of personal schedules.
 A small class size permits us to offer a personal instructor experience that ignites in-depth discussions on a variety of current issues.
 We not only explore past lessons learned within our criminal justice system, we also explore current issues and future considerations.
 The IVCC Criminal Justice Program offers internships within a variety of criminal justice roles where students can experience a criminal justice career field of their choice.
-Our instructors bring to the classroom over 100 total years of expertise within the field of criminal justice.
 We are eager to pass on our knowledge to those aspiring to become criminal justice professionals.

 Credit for Police Academy Training